dra2020/rdapy/scripts/geographic-baseline/README.md

 ## Find neighborhoods

 With those done, you find "neighborhoods" for each state and chamber combination.
 This is a long-running script!
+It take many hours on an M4 MacBook.

 ```bash
 scripts/geographic-baseline/FIND-NEIGHORHOODS.sh